-Pipe Burst - First thing, turn off the water flow when you suspect a pipe has broken, even if you don’t know where the water’s coming from.
+Pipe Burst?
+First, turn off the water flow when you suspect a pipe has broken, even if you don’t know where the water is coming from.
 You’ll find the stop tap on the water main.
 It is typically located under the kitchen sink or where the main service pipe connects to your house.
-Call 42/7 Maintenance immediately
+Call 42/7 maintenance right away.

-First, you need to unplug all the appliances in the room, since one of them likely caused the safety device to blow.
-Then, locate your circuit breaker panel, formerly known as your fuse box (often in the basement ).
+First, unplug all of the appliances in the room, since one of them likely caused the safety device to blow.
+Then, locate your circuit breaker panel, formerly known as your fuse box (often in the basement).
 One of the switches should be down – this is the one that has tripped.
 Simply flip it up to restore power.

 There are several indicators of natural gas leaks: